Ramakrishnaragi/AWS-Mini_Lab_with_Proxy_Patch_Management_and-DB_Backup/README.md

         content: "<h1>Hello from Ansible</h1>"
 ```
 - ansible-playbook -i hosts apache.yml
-- The ansible successfully execute the task in the private server
+- The ansible successfully execute the task in the private server using the squid proxy
 - create a ALB, AUTOSCALING GROUP and Route53 for access the application securely, high avaliable, scalable
 # or
 - For internet testing perpose we can use this also: